sideris/putils/README.md

-Numerical Integration Library
+Numerical Library
 =============================

-A library in Java for Numerical Integration.
+A library in Java for Numerical Methods.
 It include's Euler's method, Quadratic, Simpson's etc.

 The user needs to use this as a package for his benefit.